Issues

 First review Slide presentations from Dr Compton.

-Also investigate the following Web Sites to look at information that would be useful in counseling workers about options if disabled as well as general Occupational Med reference information.
+Also investigate the following Web Sites to look at information that would be useful in counseling workers about options if disabled as well as general Occupational Medicine reference information.

 The following web sites also provide important information related to occupational health & industrial hygiene